epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

     Are the most successful actors more inclined to switch between several storytelling approaches or do they often stick to one?
 </p>
 <p style="flex: 1; text-align: justify">
-    Analyzing performers' "genre history"—that is, their inclinations toward different genres throughout time—would be crucial to answering this question.
+    Analyzing performers' "genre history" that is, their inclinations toward different genres throughout time would be crucial to answering this question.An engaging method to investigate this is using the interactive plot below.
-    An engaging method to investigate this is using the interactive plot below.
-Through the use of the CMU dataset, which includes the actor's age at the time of each film's release, the genres of the films they starred in, and a success metric, we are able to graphically depict the progression of the actors' genre preferences—from the most well-known to the less well-known.
+    Through the use of the CMU dataset, which includes the actor's age at the time of each film's release, the genres of the films they starred in, and a success metric, we are able to graphically depict the progression of the actors' genre preferences from the most well-known to the less well-known.
 </p>
 <p style="flex: 1; text-align: justify">
     In order to achieve this, a histogram was used to count the number of films with a certain genre done during the year when the actor had a certain age.
-    The adding of smooth curves permits a greater visualization of the genres distribution.
+    The addition of smooth curves permits a greater visualization of the genres' distribution.
 Finally, the violin distributions permit to show when the actor has done the most movies of a certain genre.
 A dropdown menu is used to see the preferred gender history of another actor, from the most successful to the least.
 </p>
 <p align="center"><iframe src="src/graphs/actors_preferred_genres_by_age.html" width="1200" height="600"></iframe></p>